 Q: Does the size of the particles affect the melting point?

 A: For bulk materials, particle size generally does not affect the melting point.
-However, as mentioned earlier, nanomaterials can exhibit size-dependent melting point depression.
+Still, as mentioned earlier, nanomaterials can exhibit size-dependent melting point depression.
 This is because the surface area to volume ratio becomes very high.

 Q: How is melting point used in forensic science?